Angel-dash/Angel-dash/README.md

 <h1 align="left">Hi 👋, I'm Angel Ghimire</h1>

-I'm exploring the world of data science, machine learning, and NLP.
+I'm exploring the world of machine learning, Deep learning and Generative AI.
 This is my space to play, learn, and share.

 Here's what you'll find: